intervene-EU-H2020/prspipe/README.md

 ```
 > :warning: Note: When running with singularity make sure to clear environment variables related to R such as `R_LIBS`, `R_LIBS_SITE` and `R_LIBS_USER`.

-Beware, if the version of R above is *not* `R version 4.1.0 (2021-05-18) -- "Camp Pontanezen"`, your environment variables, `.bashrc` or `.bash_profile` might be interfering with R in the container.
-Try changing the parameter `Rscript:` inside [`config/config.yaml`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml#L21) to force using the container's R installation (see the comment in that file).
+Beware, if the version of R above is *not* `R version 4.1.0 (2021-05-18) -- "Camp Pontanezen"` and/or the path displayed after `which R` is *not* /usr/local/bin/R, your environment variables, `.bashrc` or `.bash_profile` might be interfering with R in the container.
+Try changing the parameter `Rscript:` inside [`config/config.yaml`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/config.yaml#L21) to force using the container's R installation (see the comments in that file).

 > Note: If you do **not** have singularity you can also install R-packages manually [install R-packages](#manual-installation-of-r-packages).
-You will then also have to install [install snakemake](#installing-snakemake-with-conda).
+You will then also have to install [install snakemake](#installing-snakemake-with-conda), and adjust software paths in `config/config.yaml`.

-If you will have internet access while working with sensitive data, you can also [install snakemake using conda/mamba](#installing-snakemake-with-conda), and rely on snakemake to handle containers (see documentation [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#running-jobs-in-containers)).

 ## Container mounts :file_folder:

 :warning: When running the container, you have to "mount" any directories that you want access to, unless they are subdirectories of the main working directory.
 For example, if you want to access genotype data at `/some/random/path/`, you will have to mount this directory (i.e., make it accessible) inside the container.
 You can do this by specifying mounts on the command-line when running singularity.
 The command above becomes `singularity shell -c -B /some/random/ prspipe.sif`.
 This would make `/some/random` and all its sub-directories available inside the container.
 If you are running snakemake with the `--singularity` flag (not covered in this tutorial), you have to use the corresponding snakemake parameter, e.g., `--singularity-args "-B /some/random/"`.

-## :globe_with_meridians: Download and process the 1000 Genomes data
+## :globe_with_meridians: Download and process the 1000 Genomes Reference

 Assuming you have snakemake running, you can now download and pre-process the 1000 Genomes data.
 This data will serve as an external reference throughout the analysis and is used for ancestry scoring.
 First we perform a "quiet" (`-q`) "dry-run" (`-n`).